sidewalkends/sidewalkends.github.io/about/index.md

     <center><a href="/assets/img/about-me.jpg"><img src="/assets/img/about-me.jpg"></a></center>
 </figure>

-<center><p>Spence is currently based in Gainesville, FL where he works remotely as an Operations Engineer for a large tech company and writes sometimes.</p>
+<center><p>Spence is currently based in Gainesville, FL, where he works remotely as an Operations Engineer for a large tech company and writes sometimes.</p>

 <p>He is a lover of adventure, language, books, records, stationery, running, podcasts, cozy spaces, thomassons, travel, horology, neuroscience, playing music, board games, burritos, and baked goods.</p>